 The Series 200 went out of production in 2009.

 * Development of the Series 200 having been put on ice for a few years, it was actually preceded in production by the "DASH-8 Series 300", with first flight on 15 May 1987 -- the year after DHC had been bought out by Boeing -- with certification and introduction to service in 1989.
-It was effectively a Series 100A machine with extended wingtips and two fuselage plugs extending the aircraft's length by 3.43 meters (11 feet 3 inches) to increase passenger capacity to 56.
-PW123A engines with 1,775 kW (2,380 SHP) were standard, with PW123B engines providing 1,865 kW (2,500 SHP).
+It was effectively a Series 100A machine with extended wingtips, and two fuselage plugs extending the aircraft's length by 3.43 meters (11 feet 3 inches) to increase passenger capacity to 56.
+PW123A engines with 1,775 kW (2,380 SHP) were standard, with PW123B engines providing 1,865 kW (2,500 SHP) available as an option.
 Subvariants included:

 DE HAVILLAND CANADA DHC-8 SERIES 300A: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 27.43 meters 90 feet wing area 56.21 sq_meters 605 sq_feet length 25.68 meters 84 feet 3 inches height 7.49 meters 24 feet 7 inches empty weight 11,665 kilograms 25,720 pounds max loaded weight 18,640 kilograms 41,100 pounds cruising speed 530 KPH 330 MPH / 285 KT service ceiling 4,115 meters 13,500 feet range 1,525 kilometers 950 miles / 825 NMI _____________________ _________________ _______________________

-* In 1992, DHC was bought from Boeing by the Bombardier Group of Canada, though the de Havilland name still lingers.
+* In 1992, DHC was bought from Boeing by the Bombardier Group of Canada.
 Work began in 1995 on a further enlarged variant, the "Series Q400", with a 6.83 meter (22 feet 5 inches) fuselage stretch relative to the Series 300 to handle up to 78 passengers, as well as a slight increase in wingspan.
 It had modified control surfaces, new avionics, and was powered by PW150A turboprop engines with 3,800 kW (5,070 SHP) and full authority digital engine control (FADEC).
 It featured a flight deck developed by Thales with five color flat-panel displays.
 Initial flight of the first of four Series 400 prototypes was on 31 January 1998, with introduction to service in 2000.

 DE HAVILLAND CANADA DHC-8 Q400: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 28.42 meters 93 feet 3 inches wing area 63.08 sq_meters 679 sq_feet length 32.84 meters 107 feet 9 inches height 8.36 meters 27 feet 5 inches empty weight 17,815 kilograms 37,890 pounds max loaded weight 27,985 kilograms 61,700 pounds cruising speed 665 KPH 415 MPH / 360 KT service ceiling 5,335 meters 17,500 feet range 2,520 kilometers 1,565 miles / 1,360 NMI _____________________ _________________ _______________________